 CCV (Catalyzed Conversion Varnish) is one excellent choice that can help you get a premium quality much like solid wood Amish furniture’s finish that’s unmatchable and highly durable.

 But what is CCV, its benefits, how is it different from traditional varnishes or lacquer, and how should you apply it correctly?

-I will explain all of these in this article, so by the end; you’ll know everything about Catalyzed Conversion Varnish.
+I will explain all of these in this article.
+So by the end; you’ll hopefully know everything about Catalyzed Conversion Varnish.

 What is Catalyzed Conversion Varnish?

-Catalyzed Conversion Varnish, popularly known as CCV, is basically a two-part finish that contains the liquid finish and a hardener which is called the catalyst.
+Catalyzed Conversion Varnish, popularly known as CCV, is basically a two-part finish that contains the liquid finish and a hardener commonly called the catalyst.

 Amish furniture uses a catalyzed conversion varnish over the finish color as standard because, quite frankly, it is simply the best option available.

 If you are looking to buy and are searching for the best brands that sell genuine catalyzed conversion varnishes at a good price, here are some top recommendations you can look at: